About the course

 Additional qualifications may be needed to qualify for the bursary for this PGCE programme.

-We are looking for applicants that have an understanding of the nature of working in an urban settings and a have a clear commitment and enthusiasm for working with children.
+We are looking for applicants that have an understanding of the nature of working in an urban setting and have a clear commitment and enthusiasm for working with children.

 You must be able to show resilience and be willing to work with others.